mcmurrym/pocobuilder/README.md

 # pocobuilder

+### Summary
+pocobuilder is a bash script that downloads and compiles the (pocoproject.org) library and openssl library for iOS (Mac should be easy to add) and Android platforms.
+After compiling the libraries projects for each platform are generatated (currently only an Xcode project is generated).
+The projects link to the poco and openssl libraries and provide a common place for all your c/c++ code that will be consumed by all the platforms.
+In theory pocobuilder could be made to generate resources for iOS, Mac, Android, Linux, Windows (Phone and Desktop).

-Requirements: (this list is not currently validated by the script)
+### Requirements: (this list is not currently validated by the script)
+* A Mac (haven't tested this anywhere else, the xcode project generation is done by a ruby gem so technically this could run on other OS's)

-Xcode
+* Xcode
-NDK
+* NDK

-$NDK defined
+* $NDK defined

-Ruby
+* Ruby

-Ruby gem xcodeproj
+* Ruby gem xcodeproj

-$PATH needs to include a path to: ... /Android/sdk/tools
+* $PATH needs to include a path to: ... /Android/sdk/tools

-This tool will build openssl and poco for iOS and Android and will place the libs for openssl and poco in PocoLib for iOS and PocoLibA for Android.

-Currently to run:
-sh pocoProjectetup.sh

-This will generate a PocoLib and a PocoLibA directory.
-The contents contain everything you need to use poco in you iOS app and Android app: Libraries and headers.

-To use in your ios app copy the directory to your project space.
-Add all the generated libs to you project.
-Add new Header Search Paths to locate the include directories found in PocoLib.

-Also...
-I plan on making the instructions more clear and easier to follow.

-It does not currently integrate the libs into the project automatically.
-Stay tuned.
+### Run script
+The build is not currently configurable.
+To run: run `sh pocoProjectSetup.sh` in the directory this repo was cloned or downloaded to.

+*Notice:* The compilation of all the libraries on all the platforms my take an hour or more.